 Not long after ConsenSys founder and CEO Joseph Lubin told BREAKER about its plans to “reorganize,” the Ethereum-focused company got concrete about layoffs.
 As per its announcement on Thursday, ConsenSys is going to reduce the “mesh” (the collective name for its employees) by 13 percent.
 With around 1,200 employees, that’s roughly 156 people out of a job.
+(Full disclosure: Lubin is one of four cofounders of BREAKER’s parent company, SingularDTV.)

 This has elicited plenty of reactions, many that reflect on Ethereum, the network ConsenSys has worked so hard to make itself synonymous with.
 (In a November interview with BREAKER, ConsenSys CMO Amanda Gutterman said, “That’s good, you should be confusing them,” when I slipped up and called ConsenSys “Ethereum.”)
 Lubin has long talked a big game about how there’s no reason to worry about ConsenSys’s sustainability, but Forbes recently estimated that the majority of its businesses have spent more money than they’ve made—an estimate that’s looking accurate based on yesterday’s layoffs.